scrapy/scrapy/docs/intro/tutorial.rst

 ==========

 This tutorial covered only the basics of Scrapy, but there's a lot of other features not mentioned here.
-Check the :ref:`topics-whatelse` section in :ref:`intro-overview` chapter for a quick overview of the most important ones.
+Check the :ref:`topics-whatelse` section in the :ref:`intro-overview` chapter for a quick overview of the most important ones.

 You can continue from the section :ref:`section-basics` to know more about the command-line tool, spiders, selectors and other things the tutorial hasn't covered like modeling the scraped data.
-If you prefer to play with an example project, check the :ref:`intro-examples` section.
+If you'd prefer to play with an example project, check the :ref:`intro-examples` section.

 .. _JSON: https://en.wikipedia.org/wiki/JSON